Travel Tech Tips

 More info on the NCLH shareholder benefit offering is here.

-38) If you like cruising, check-out enthusiast-created CruisePlum.com
+35) If you like cruising, try enthusiast-created CruisePlum.com

 CruisePlum.com is a fairly new website which was created by a small group of cruise enthusiasts who weren't happy with any of the existing cruise search / deal list sites.